 And while Polaroid has filed for bankruptcy (twice) in the age of digital cameras, the company is making a resurgence (again).
 One of Polaroid's largest growing demographics, surprisingly, is teenagers who want a tangible photo but also don't want to wait.
 (Polaroid has also become the go-to camera for people who take nude photos and fear that their phones could be hacked.)

-"In 2012, more than 35 million rolls of camera film were sold, compared with 20 million the year before"

-ther types of physical media have also held on.
+Other types of physical media have also held on.

 More than 767 million print books were sold in the United States in 2023.
 About 20 million newspapers still land on doorsteps every morning.

 As for those vinyl records, 50 million LPs were sold in 2023, ten times the number sold a decade ago, according to the Recording Industry Association of America.
 (Records are also one of the few growth areas for the beleaguered industry.)
 So why does old tech survive and, in some cases, undergo a revival?
 For some consumers, it's about familiarity (e.g., newspapers and print books), while for others, it's about nostalgia (e.g., record players and film cameras).
 For example, I've been taking photos for over 25 years, and what made me fall in love with photography was the dirt, grit and grime of film (I used to shoot with Tri-X 3200 for the film nerds out there).
 And as much as I love my digital cameras, I've been shooting with film again to capture some of that visceral quality I no longer get with pixels.

-The resurgence of old tech doesn't
+The resurgence of old tech doesn't stop with physical media.
 For example, tens of millions of Americans still own a landline; millions of USB thumb drives are still being used, even though you can store anything in the cloud free; and people still use and buy tens of millions of flip phones every year, including such notables as Mayor Bill de Blasio, Anna Wintour, Warren Buffett, Iggy Pop and Rihanna.
 Pagers also never completely died.
 You've probably heard the saying that the minute that you drive a car off a dealer's lot, it loses value.
 Well, that is no longer true for old cars.
 Some vintage cars have increased in value by 500 percent.
 (One reason for this is that younger car owners want to be able to fix and tinker with their own cars.
 Try doing that with a Tesla, and you'll void the warranty.)

-"I've been taking photos for over 25 years, and what made me fall in love with photography was the dirt, grit and grime of film"

-f course, there are some outdated technologies that die a fateful death and never return.
+Of course, there are some outdated technologies that die a fateful death and never return.
 I don't know many people with a dedicated car phone, for example.
 (Though I'm sure some hipster just posted one to Instagram.)